TA

 What is Korbit?

-Korbit is an AI tool that reviews pull requests automatically on GitHub, GitLab, and Bitbucket.
-It comments directly on the PR, flags bugs, writes PR descriptions, and lets developers chat with it about specific review comments or the wider codebase.
+Korbit was an AI tool that reviewed pull requests automatically on GitHub, GitLab, and Bitbucket.
+It commented directly on the PR, flagged bugs, wrote PR descriptions, and let developers chat with it about specific review comments or the wider codebase.
+It also shipped Korbit Insights, a reporting layer that rolled up review activity and code quality trends for engineering managers, delivered to Slack on the Max plan and above.

 Korbit screenshots